mmmarinho/ROS2_Tutorial/docs/source/inspecting_services.rst

 Testing your service clients???
 -------------------------------

-To the best of my knowledge, there is no tool inside :program:`ros2 service` to allow us to experiment with the service servers.
-For those, apparently, the only way is to make a minimal service server to interact with it.
+To the best of my knowledge, there is no tool inside :program:`ros2 service` to allow us to experiment with the service clients.
+For service clients, apparently, the only way to test them is to make a minimal service server to interact with them.
 We've already done that, so this topic ends here.